-All solar cars must be equipped with a roll cage that is fixed and integrally connected to the structural chassis.
-The roll cage and structural chassis combination shall encompass the occupant in all directions.
-The roll cage must encompass the occupants well enough that a cloth stretched around the roll cage is clear of a full free range of motion of the occupant's head including helmet with the safety belts in use.
+- 10.3.G.1 All solar cars must be equipped with a roll cage that is fixed and integrally connected to the structural chassis. - 10.3.G.2 The roll cage and structural chassis combination shall encompass the occupant in all directions.
+The roll cage must encompass the occupants well enough that a cloth stretched around the roll cage is clear of a full free range of motion of the occupant's head including helmet with the safety belts in use. - 10.3.G.3 The roll cage shall be constructed with metal elements.
+Composite roll cages are not permitted. - 10.3.G.4 The protection provided for the occupants in a collision must be documented in the team's

-10.3.G.1 The protection provided for the occupants in a collision must be documented in the team's Mechanical Technical Report as per Reg.
+Mechanical Technical Report as per Reg.
 5.2.B.

-10.3.G.2 A preliminary sketch and description of the roll cage must be submitted to ASC Headquarters the date indicated in Reg.
+- 10.3.G.5 A preliminary sketch and description of the roll cage must be submitted to ASC Headquarters the date indicated in Reg.
 4.3.A.1, as per Reg.
-5.1.A.

-- 10.3.G.3 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car up and away from the occupants in the event of an accident.
-The front roll cage shall be angled backwards to facilitate deflection of the body/array panel. - 10.3.G.4 Note, the forward portion of the front roll cage shall be far enough forward that in the event of a collision causing the occupants head to move forward, the furthest extent of the occupants head is still within the confines of the roll cage - 10.3.G.5 The roll cage must be padded with energy-absorbing material which is bonded and secured to the roll cage, meeting SFI-45.1 or FIA 8857-2001 Type A or B, or better, wherever it may come into contact with the occupant's helmet covering 50% of the roll cage member.
+5.1.A. - 10.3.G.6 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car up and away from the occupants in the event of an accident.
+The front roll cage shall be angled backwards to facilitate deflection of the body/array panel. - 10.3.G.7 Note, the forward portion of the front roll cage shall be far enough forward that in the event of a collision causing the occupants head to move forward, the furthest extent of the occupant's head is still within the confines of the roll cage - 10.3.G.8 The roll cage must be padded with energy-absorbing material which is bonded and secured to the roll cage, meeting SFI-45.1 or FIA 8857-2001 Type A or B, or better, wherever it may come into contact with the occupant's helmet covering 50% of the roll cage member.
 In addition, a headrest of at least 20 mm thick resilient material must be securely mounted behind the occupant's head without the use of cable ties, fabric straps, or temporary attachments.
-The headrest must support the occupant's head in normal driving position. - 10.3.G.6 There must be 50 mm of clearance in all directions between any member of the roll cage and the helmets of the occupants seated in the normal driving position.
-There must be at least 30 mm of clearance between the occupant's helmet and the padding to allow for free movement of the occupant's head. - 10.3.G.7 The roll cage and attachment of the roll cage to the structural chassis shall be designed for a minimum of a 5g load from all directions, where g is the total gross mass of the vehicle in fully loaded driving condition.
+The headrest must support the occupant's head in normal driving position. - 10.3.G.9 There must be 50 mm of clearance in all directions between any member of the roll cage and the helmets of the occupants seated in the normal driving position.
+There must be at least 30 mm of clearance between the occupant's helmet and the padding to allow for free movement of the occupant's head. - 10.3.G.10 The roll cage and attachment of the roll cage to the structural chassis shall be designed for a minimum of a 5g load from all directions, where g is the total gross mass of the vehicle in fully loaded driving condition.

-10.4 Fasteners6
+10.4 Fasteners